 Big Tech cracks down on fake accounts, hurting everyone

 The copy-cat problem is so pernicious that it has attracted the attention of Big Tech.
 For example, Etsy will no longer accept new Vietnamese-based “handicraft” businesses.
 Etsy had to over-react to the problem of fake-products that flooded their handicraft platform from Vietnam.
-Not only were the bad due to fake products, but some of these acounts also resorted to incredibly hostile tactics to harass their legitimate competitors (like posting fake negative reviews).
+Some of these dubioous acounts also resorted to incredibly hostile tactics to harass their legitimate competitors, such as posting fake negative reviews.

 These copy-cat merchants have ruined Etsy for honest Vietnamese artisans, of which there are many.
 It is a terribly sad situation for all the wonderful artists in Vietnam.

 How to deal with all the fakes and copy-cats?
 As a traveller, you must adopt a skeptical mindset about the veracity of everything.
 For example, you cannot simply Google-maps-navigate your way to a hotel or restaurant and expect it to be the authentic business.
 Instead, you may have to work a little harder to find the real business, like a detective, using any and all resources available to you.